minprog/cs50x-1718-1819/problems/scratch/scratch.md

 Head to [the Scratch website](https://scratch.mit.edu/) and sign up for an account on MIT's website by clicking **Join Scratch** atop the page.
 Any username (that's available) is fine, but take care to remember it and your choice of password.
 After registering and confirming your email address, click the orange "**Start Creating**" button to begin.

-You might find these resources helpful (note that they show an earlier version of Scratch):
+You might find these resources helpful (note that they show an earlier version of Scratch, although the blocks haven't changed much since!):

 1. [Scratch for Budding Computer Scientists](https://cs.harvard.edu/malan/scratch/)
 1. [Getting Started with Scratch](https://resources.scratch.mit.edu/www/guides/en/Getting-Started-Guide-Scratch2.pdf)